andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 ![monitor_object](images/image-20251113213526732.png)

 Now a very important task.
 When you are back in the MSS Studio.
-Go all the way upp and look for the blue lightning symbol.
+Go all the way up and look for the blue lightning symbol.

 ![lightning](images/image-20251113215718176.png)